Yichen-Ga/Conv-Deconv-neural-network-/README.md

   Now, we just need to compile our code together into one file to use it processing a few images to test our code performance.

-  Below is the part where we compile conv and deconv together to reconstruct image (Operations are commented in main.py check for further detail):
+  Below is the part where we compile conv and deconv together to reconstruct the image (Operations are commented in main.py check for further detail):

   ```
   #operating on vgg16